WHAT IS BANKRUPTCY?

-If you are unable to cover your bills, debt, and expenses over a long, or even short timeframe, you should consider reaching out to a Licensed Trustee to review your financials during your free initial consultation.
+Suppose you cannot cover your bills, debt, and expenses over a long or even short timeframe.
+In that case, you should consider reaching out to a Licensed Trustee to review your financials during your free initial consultation.

 Managing debt relief solutions is a complex process.
-Do not attempt to draft a consumer proposal or declare bankruptcy on your own.
+Do not attempt to draft a consumer proposal or declare bankruptcy alone.
 Always consult with a Licensed Insolvency Trustee to understand the options available to you.
 Fox-Miles will explain the process so you can make an informed decision.

-If you are facing financially challenging times and are unable to pay off your debts.
-If might be time to explore debt relief options that can help relieve some financial pressure.
+If you are facing financially challenging times and cannot pay off your debts.
+It might be time to explore debt relief options that can help relieve some financial pressure.
 Call Fox-Miles for a free consultation to explore all available options.

 Bankruptcy takes a minimum of 9 months, and consumer proposals can take up to 5 years.
-Bankruptcy is not always your only or even the best solution.
-Our expert Trustees will work with you to ensure you choose the best debt solution for your specific financial situation.
+Default is not always your only, or even the best solution.
+Our expert Trustees will work with you to ensure you choose the best debt solution for your financial situation.

-A debtor has rights under the Civil Enforcement Act of Alberta, and you should contact a lawyer or a trustee for a consultation as to your rights.
+A debtor has rights under the Civil Enforcement Act of Alberta, and you should contact a lawyer or a trustee for a consultation on your requests.
 The Licensed Trustees at Fox-Miles will guide you through your legal rights and next steps.

 Declaring bankruptcy will clear most of your debt, but not all.
-Debts that cannot bankruptcy cannot remove; secured debts, child support, alimony payments, court-imposed fines, fraudulent debts, and some student loans.
-Your trustee will review all your debts with you, so you have a clear understanding of which debts are and are not removed during bankruptcy.
+Obligations that bankruptcy cannot remove; secured debts, child support, alimony payments, court-imposed fines, fraudulent debts, and some student loans.
+Your trustee will review your debts with you, so you clearly understand which debts are and are not removed during bankruptcy.

 All your creditors receive notice of the proceedings, and the process is a matter of public record.
-As a private individual, your name will not be published on any database.
-The general public will not have access to information related to your bankruptcy filling.
+Your name will not be published on any database as a private individual.
+The general public will not have access to your bankruptcy filing information.

 Filing a consumer proposal to repay debts will harm your credit score.
 You will need to work with your counsellor to find the best strategies to rebuild your credit over time.